 We remark that Bing's house with three rooms is contractible which can be shown in a similar way as contractibility of classical Bing's house.
-Later on, we will need specific collapsing sequence of Bing's house with three rooms.
-Existence of such a sequence implies contractibility as well.
+(If glue cuboid bricks to the base floor instead of Bing's rooms, we obtain a complex $L$ which is obviously contractible.
+Bing's house with three rooms is obtained by `digging holes' into $L$.)
+Later on, we will need a specific collapsing sequence of Bing's house with three rooms.
+The existence of such a sequence implies contractibility as well.

 \ifabstr

 \else

 \fi